All content at Paqmind is well organized so it's probably a good idea to begin from the learning units

 and their purposes.

-In the first approximation, there are trainings, tutorials and exercises.
+In the first approximation, there are themes, tutorials and exercises.

-And Exercise is a kind-of exercise inside a tutorial.
+The Challenge is a set of exercises inside a tutorial.
 The layout looks like:

 where "FP" is an implicit category, "FP Beginner" and "FP Advanced" are trainings,

 both "Intro" items are tutorials of corresponding trainings, and finally "Quiz-1", "Quiz-2", "Task-1", "Task-2"